 How is it used?

-Budgets are vital for any business, as they reflect how owners/directors see the business performing over a certain period of time, and underpin organisational strategy.
+Budgets are vital accounting skills for businesses, as they reflect how owners/directors see the business performing over a certain period of time and underpin organisational strategy.
 The closer the budget is to actual figures, the better the business is at predicting its performance.

 Budgets in the manufacturing industry can also help drive sales prices.
-A company will budget what it expects a product to cost to produce, and will reach a selling price from this.
-If the actual cost fluctuates too much from that of the budget, it could result in the company losing money on that particular product.
+A company will budget what it expects a product will cost to produce and will reach a selling price from this.
+If the actual cost fluctuates too much from the predicted budget, it could result in the company losing money on that product.

-Conversely, if the budget for a product is too high, this could affect the selling price, and could mean that you price potential customers out of the market.
-This then will then have a detrimental effect on your turnover and profit.
+Conversely, if the budget for a product is too high, this could affect the selling price and could mean that you price potential customers out of the market.
+This will then have a detrimental effect on your turnover and profit.